ixc/glamkit-smartlinks/README.rst

 GLAMkit-smartlinks
 ==================

 Conditional wiki-style links to Django models.

-For more information, see the `documentation <http://docs.glamkit.org/smartlinks/>`_.
+See the documentation in docs/_build/html/index.html

 GLAMkit-smartlinks is part of the `GLAMkit framework <http://glamkit.org/>`_.

-Dependencies: None
+Dependencies:

+  - Django
+  - Sphinx if you desire to build the documentation.